STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

                       :    |Deadline |            :    +----------+
                       :    | -aware  |------------:--->|Subscriber|
                       :    |  Relay  |   /-------\:    +----------+
-                      :    +---------+   |DDL:yyy|:
+                      :    +---------+   |Block 2|:
-                      :                  | Data  |:
+                      :                  |DDL:yyy|:
                       :                  \-------/:
                       +===========================+
                       Deadline-aware MoQ Relay nodes
 ~~~~~~
 {: #arch title="The Architecture of Deadline-aware MoQ"}

 {{arch}} illustrates the fundamental architecture of Deadline-aware MoQ.
-This architecture involves the extension of MoQ Publishers and Subscribers, with the 'Deadline' added as a component of Metadata within the header of transmitted data.
-Relay nodes within this system are equipped with Deadline-aware actions, including deadline-aware scheduling, canceling and redundancy coding.
-Deadline-aware MoQ Relays transfer block-like data between one another, and they are capable of reconstructing this data to its original form, as it was received by the first relay.
+This architecture involves the extension of MoQ Publishers and Subscribers, which send block-like data and add 'Deadline' as a component of Metadata within the header.
+Relay nodes within this system are equipped with deadline-aware actions, including deadline-aware scheduling, canceling, and redundancy coding.
+The relay may schedule the data blocks, cancel the overdue ones, and add redundancy code to avoid re-transmission.
+The relays receive block-like data from the publisher, transfer between relays, make deadline-aware actions, and transmit it to the subscriber.

-The main focus of this draft is the extension of MoQ relays or the 'Deadline-aware MoQ Relay'.
-The Deadline-aware MoQ Relay SHOULD support block-based transport to enable deadline-aware actions.
-A block is a basic data unit in the MoQ system like a video frame.
-A block can be reliably delivered, partially delivered or dropped, depending on the application logic.
-A block SHOULD contain a block ID in the block’s header.
+The main focus of this draft is the extension of MoQ relays or the 'Deadline-aware MoQ Relay.'
+The Deadline-aware MoQ Relay SHOULD send data in a block-like style to enable deadline-aware actions.
+A block is a data unit in the MoQ system, like a video frame.
+A block can be reliably delivered, partially delivered, or dropped depending on the application logic.
+A block SHOULD contain a block ID in the block's header.

-Depending on the MoQ implementation, the block transmission may be mapped to different mechanisms of QUIC, such as matching a block to multiple QUIC datagrams or a single QUIC stream.
+Depending on the MoQ implementation, the relay implementation may map the block transmission to different mechanisms of QUIC, such as matching a block to multiple QUIC datagrams or a single QUIC stream.
 Deadline-aware MoQ Relay SHOULD support various MoQ transport implementations.
-When the relay receives data without deadline-related information from the endpoint, it MAY choose to convert the data into block type or forward it without utilizing any deadline-aware actions.
+When the relay receives data without deadline-related information from the endpoint, it MAY convert the data into block type or forward it without utilizing any deadline-aware actions.

-The Deadline-aware MoQ Relay SHOULD support various relay topologies, as discussed in {{?I-D.draft-shi-moq-design-space-analysis-of-moq-00}}.
+The Deadline-aware MoQ Relay SHOULD support various relay topologies, as discussed in {{?I-D.draft-shi-moq-design-space-analysis-of-moq}}.
 Each relay topology may require a different MoQ architecture or implementation.
-Therefore, the deadline-aware actions are designed as a plugin that can be easily implemented regardless of the topology and architecture.
+Therefore, the deadline-aware actions should act as a plugin that relays can quickly implement regardless of the topology and architecture.

 # Deadline-aware Extension of MoQ